sal-git/CarND-LaneLines-P1/README.md

 4. Create a masked area to focus on
 5. Hough lines and modify `draw_lines()` to draw one straight line

-  >Modifing `draw_lines()` was done by finding which points belonged to which line.
+  >Modifying `draw_lines()` was done by finding which points belonged to which line through their slope.
   >
-  >Left lane: x increases, while y decreases
+  > * Left lane: x increases, while y decreases
   >
-  >Right lane: x increases, while y increases
+  > * Right lane: x increases, while y increases
   >
   >Once we separate the line into either or, we can then find the average of their points to create an average lane line from
   >all the lines.
 Arbitrary y1 and y2 for the lines are given by the image's shape to look consistent.